A Quiet Plan

 The index can sit relatively openly with family.
 The secrets get released by mechanisms that only fire when needed.

 About your privacy.
-This page is a static document.
-It has no server, no analytics, and no network connection of any kind.
-Everything you type is auto-saved to your browser's local storage on this device only.
-Close the tab, come back tomorrow — it'll be here.
+This page is a static document that runs in your browser.
+Everything you type is auto-saved to your device's local storage and is never sent anywhere: we can't see it, and neither can anyone else.
+We use privacy-friendly, cookieless analytics that counts visits but never touches what's in your worksheet.
+Close the tab, come back tomorrow.
+It'll be here.
 Open it on a different device and you'll start fresh.
 Use Export backup to move your work between devices.

 Chapter One